Przejdź do menu Przejdź do treści

 How to apostille a foreign document?

-Each state which is a party to the Hague Convention designates its own authorities, which are competent to issue Apostilles.
-The list of state institutions which issue Apostilles is available on the HCCH website.
+Each state which is a party to the Hague Convention designates its own authorities, which are competent to issue apostilles.
+The list of state institutions which issue apostilles is available on the HCCH website.

 Legalization

-The legalization can be done by:
+Legalization can be done by:

 List of Poland's missions abroad.